mildlygeeky/craft_kint/README.md

 1. Download & unzip the file and place the `kint` directory into your `craft/plugins` directory
 2.  -OR- do a `git clone https://github.com/mildlygeeky/craft_kint.git` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
 3. Install plugin in the Craft Control Panel under Settings > Plugins
-4. The plugin folder should be named `kint` for Craft to see it.
-GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 Kint works on Craft 2.4.x and Craft 2.5.x.